Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 For lower dimensional shapes, that's how we tend to think of them: as living inside some larger space.
 Intrinsic definitions, however, can unsatisfactory for some reasons.
 First, it limits us a lot: beyond dimension $3$ our visual intuition ceases being that helpful.
 There are many interesting spaces we'll study in this series that can't be properly seen inside 3D space.

-Second, it is conceptually quite decieving: being inside some other larger space shouldn't be a defining property of some topological space.
+Second, it is conceptually quite deceiving: being inside some other larger space shouldn't be a defining property of some topological space.
 Imagine yourself as an ant on the surface of a sphere.
 You have only two movement directions: forwards/backwards and left/right.
 Why would you care about some third extra dimension (up/down), if you can't move along it?
 The sphere might as well be inside a $23$-dimensional space, it is irrelevant for you-- and so it should be for the sphere as a topological space.

 IMGS!!!